BjornL1/to_the_list_gd2/TESTING.md

 *As a Site User, I can add and view items to a list so that I can easily store and find my items.*
 - By viewing the item status on the list item, I will immediately see if there are any items in the list.

 Add item: Option 1
 - Clicking on the "Edit" button on the list card will display the edit menu.
 From there, selecting "Items" will show the "Add item" button on a separate page.
 - When clicking "Add item", a page will prompt the user to enter the name for the new item and click the "Add item" button.
 - Upon entering the name and clicking "Add item", the item will be added to the list.

 Add item: Option 2.
+- Clicking on the list title under the "Other Lists" section will open the items in the list on a separate page.
+From there, locate the "Duplicate" button displayed on the page.
 - Clicking on the "Duplicate" button on the list item will display the duplicate item page.
 From there, enter the name and click "Duplicate Item".
-- A confirmation message will be displayed, and the item will be added to the list.
+- A confirmation message is displayed.
+By clicking "OK", the new item is created and displayed.

 In the picture below, Option 1 is displayed.